-Indian motorcycles have a cult following in a most surprising place … a little town right at the bottom of New Zealand.
+Indian motorbikes have a cult following in a most surprising place … a little town right at the bottom of New Zealand.

 Invercargill is pretty much the last stop on the way to Antarctica.

-It’s a joyful celebration of Indian motorcycles – and an annual tribute to a local motorcycling legend.
+It’s a joyful celebration of Indian motorbikes – and an annual tribute to a local motorcycling legend.

-Back in 1967, he combined these 2 passions and did something incredible: he set the record for the fastest ever officially recorded speed on an Indian: 190.07 miles per hour.
+Back in 1967, he combined these 2 passions and did something incredible: he set the record for the fastest ever officially recorded speed on an Indian motorbike: 190.07 miles per hour.

 That’s pretty impressive, alright.